Sanan4/Quizz-App/README.md

 # Quizzler-App
-Quiz/Trivia app with 10 different questions each time you run the app with the main topic being technology
+Quiz/Trivia app with 10 different questions each time you run the app, main topic being technology.
+Score is displayed on the top right and the GUI indicates when you got a question wrong by turning red, right by turning green.
+At the end of the quiz it displays the text "You've reached the end of the quiz" and no longer lets u press the true or false buttons.
+The app is made with different python libraries and frameworks, classes, functions, API requests, JSON data.